Tera Intezaar

 The film stars Arbaaz Khan and Sunny Leone in lead roles and was released on 1 December 2017.

 Plot

-This film depicts the story of a successful exhibitionist who falls in love with a gifted yet unearthed painter.
-Her life takes a jeopardy when four of his clients want a painting from her lover to which he does not agree.
-Then her lover goes missing suddenly.
-Now she has to find her love and those guys want that painting at any cost.
-This forms the rest of the story.
+A successful exhibitionist falls in love with a gifted yet unheralded painter.
+Her life is in jeopardy when four of his clients want a painting from her lover, to which he does not agree.
+Her lover goes missing suddenly.
+She has to find her lover while those clients want that painting at any cost.